-The most advanced know that a powerful ecosystem of alliance partners, including market leader Accenture working with software technology innovators like iBASEt, can team together to provide an operational architecture capable of supporting the most demanding complex manufacturing enterprise.
+The most advanced know that a powerful ecosystem of alliance partners, including market leader Accenture working with aerospace system technology innovators like iBASEt, can team together to provide an operational architecture capable of supporting the most demanding complex manufacturing enterprise.

 But establishing digital continuity across a global enterprise as complex as Lockheed Martin’s is no small matter.
 The key to success is assembling a team of closely coordinated partners who together can ensure the technological implementation aligns tightly with business objectives.